 Treasure House is a community-based, structured program with 24/7 on-site support.
 Individual safety and dignity will be our priority, but residents will be working and living in the community and allowed to make decisions that affect all aspects of their lives, all of which creates a level of risk inherent to this philosophy and approach.

-Treasure House is projected to open early 2018.
+Treasure House is projected to open in the Spring of 2018.

-If you are an individual or family member who meets the above criterion and are interested in the prospect of residing at Treasure House, please complete our Pre-Application Inquiry, the first step in our Application for Admissions Process.
-(Note: This does not guarantee a spot at Treasure House.)
-This step in the process allows our team to assess whether an individual meets the minimum requirements for admission.
-It also allows applicants and their families to self-assess the appropriateness of this program.
+If you are an individual or family member who meets the above criterion and are interested in the prospect of residing at Treasure House, please submit a Resident Application, along with a $150 application fee.
+(Note: This does not guarantee a spot at Treasure House).

 For any additional questions, please call or email us at firstname.lastname@example.org.